JorgeCastilloMateo/RecordTest/README.md

 [![Downloads](https://cranlogs.r-pkg.org/badges/grand-total/RecordTest?color=red)](https://CRAN.R-project.org/package=RecordTest)
 [![Licence](https://img.shields.io/badge/licence-GPL--3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)

-The R package *RecordTest* provides exploratory data analysis and inference tools based on theory of records to describe the record occurrence and detect trends in time series.
+The R package *RecordTest* provides exploratory data analysis and inference tools based on theory of records to describe the record occurrence and detect trends and change-points in time series.
+In particular, *RecordTest* consists of graphical tools, distribution-free tests for trend in location, variation or non-stationarity in the tails, and change-point detection tests, all of them based on the record occurrence.

 ## Installation
 You can install the **stable** version from